-With more, er, strings to its bow than IFTTT, Stringify offers extra functionalities and freedoms that its bigger named rival (you can even throw IFTTT into the mix, in fact).
-And it's a name you could be hearing more of.
-Comcast recently snapped up Stringify and announced at CES 2018 that it would soon integrate the cloud-powered automation with Xfinity.
+With more, er, strings to its bow than IFTTT, Stringify offers extra functionalities and freedoms that its bigger-named rival (you can even throw IFTTT into the mix, in fact).
+And it's a name you'll be hearing more and more of, with cable company Comcast beginning to put its own stamp on the service, having purchased Stringify last year.

 Essential reading: The best IFTTT recipes

-In Stringify you setup a trigger from a 'Thing' - the initial action that kicks things off - and then assign Thing actions to follow after in the Flow.
+For those new to the Stringify game, the premise is simple: You set up a trigger from a 'Thing' β the initial action that kicks things off β and then assign Thing actions to follow after in the Flow.
 Yep, Flow.
 There'll be no talk of recipes or applets here.
 These Flows can include multiple parameters to trigger an action or have multiple actions triggered.

-This is particularly useful if you want to string together a bunch of connected tech platforms and then add extra dimensions such as time periods to the mix.
-Plenty of the big names - Nest, Lifx, Hue, Alexa, Ring, Netatmo and more - are on board too.
+This is particularly useful if you want to string together a bunch of connected tech platforms and then add extra dimensions, such as time periods or temperatures, to the mix.
+Plenty of the big names β Nest, Lifx, Hue, Alexa, Ring, Netatmo and more β are on board, too.

 See, we told you it was a bit more in-depth than IFTTT.